 There are two basic approaches to broadening your reading time.
 The first is to make it easy.
-I’m currently reading a book about healthy eating, but the psychologist’s tips for eating less junk and more veggies are oddly transferable: people are lazy, they do what’s easy, and they do what’s right in front of them.
+Last year I read a book about healthy eating, and the psychologist’s tips for eating less junk and more veggies are oddly transferable: people are lazy, they do what’s easy, and they do what’s right in front of them.
 If you make it easy to read more, you will read more.

 (In the tips below, this looks like good books, readily available, wherever you are.)